Luruu/AI_Watch_B1/ditto_kafka/README.md

 Write a message in this terminal (hit enter of course).
 If you can see the message in the terminal where the consumer instance is running, then apache kafka is working fine.

 ## WHICH PORT USE APACHE KAFKA IN AIWATCH PROJECT?
-The port used by Kafka for the other services is port ```29092```, so you so you don't have to use the default port which is shown in the apache kafka official site tutorial!!
+The port used by Kafka for the other services is port ```29092```, so you don't have to use the default port which is shown in the apache kafka official site tutorial!!